March 30, 2023

-So you want to start or expand a CBD business?
+So you want to start or expand an MLM emerging markets business?
 Get in line.

 To join that booming market, you need to offer your customers easy ways to pay for the products you sell.
 The catch?
-Because of the nature of their business, it can be tough for CBD sellers to get a merchant account that allows for payment card processing.
+Because of the nature of their business, it can be tough for emerging markets sellers to get a merchant account that allows for payment card processing.
 You can’t accept payment by credit or debit card without a merchant account.

 And while the ability to process card payments is table stakes in the world of selling goods and services these days, you’ll want to consider the range of capabilities a payment processor can offer you, and the cost structure, before you choose one to work with.
 Here are five capabilities to look for in a payment processor for your business.

-This may sound like a no-brainer, but you must find a payment processor backed by a sponsor bank that has specifically set a policy of approving CBD businesses.
-Historically, CBD businesses have fallen into a category of “high-risk” industries, and as such, they have struggled to secure a merchant account.
-Some processors, like MerchantE, have expanded their risk tolerance and established relationships with like-minded sponsor banks that may not accept all high-risk categories, but have now opened their services to emerging markets such as CBD.
+This may sound like a no-brainer, but you must find a payment processor backed by a sponsor bank that has specifically set a policy of approving emerging markets businesses.
+Historically, these businesses have fallen into a category of “high-risk” industries, and as such, they have struggled to secure a merchant account.
+Some processors, like MerchantE, have expanded their risk tolerance and established relationships with like-minded sponsor banks that may not accept all high-risk categories, but have now opened their services to emerging markets such as emerging markets.